 Smooth Rough Surfaces on the Smallest of Parts

 Tumble finishing is the process of polishing small rough parts en masse.
-The parts can be made out of a variety of materials, including stainless steel and plastics.
-Mass tumbling is accomplished using a variety of machines and can take minutes or several hours depending on the part requirements.
-At RP Abrasives, we specialize in two types of tumbling: high-energy and vibratory.
+The parts can be made from various materials, including stainless steel and plastics.
+Mass tumbling is accomplished using a variety of machines and can take minutes or several hours, depending on the part requirements.

-RPA has a large number of finishing machines, called vibratory tumblers, ranging in size from quite small to very large.
-Most of them are bowls, while a few of them are rectangular in shape.
-Machines are used depending on the size of the parts: bigger parts work better in the larger or rectangular machines, while smaller parts can go in essentially any of the machines.
+RPA has many finishing machines, called vibratory tumblers, ranging in size from quite small to very large.
+Most of them are bowls, while a few of them are rectangular.
+Machines are used depending on the size of the parts: bigger parts work better in larger or rectangular machines, while smaller parts can go in essentially any of the machines.
 This finishing process is used across nearly all industries as a part of its finishing operations.

-High-energy tumbling involves placing parts, media, water and a surfactant in a barrel enclosed with a lid.
+High-energy tumbling involves placing parts, media, water, and a surfactant in a barrel enclosed with a lid.
 The barrel is then rotated on a carousel holding four barrels.
-The carousel spins in one direction while the barrels spin the opposite way, creating a powerful centrifugal force that finishes the parts to the desired level.
+The carousel spins in one direction while the barrels spin opposite, creating a powerful centrifugal force that finishes the parts to the desired level.

-For a zero-cost, no-obligation tumble finishing consultation, call us today at (603) 335-2132 or contact us online!
-We’re based in New Hampshire (NH), but we offer services throughout Massachusetts (MA), Maine (ME), Vermont (VT), Connecticut (CT), Rhode Island (RI), New York (NY) and nationally.
+For a zero-cost, no-obligation tumble finishing consultation, fill out the form below to request a quote!
+If you have questions about our finishing services, please call us at (603) 335-2132 or contact us online!
+We’re based in New Hampshire (NH), but we offer services throughout Massachusetts (MA), Maine (ME), Vermont (VT), Connecticut (CT), Rhode Island (RI), New York (NY), and nationally.